Ian Happ Preview, Player Props: Cubs vs. Royals

 Royals Pitching Rankings

-- The lefty last pitched on Saturday against the St. Louis Cardinals, when he threw five innings, allowing four earned runs while giving up seven hits.
+- His last time out came on Tuesday against the Seattle Mariners, when the righty tossed 7 1/3 innings, surrendering two earned runs while allowing two hits.

-- The 25-year-old has an ERA of 4.21, with 9.8 strikeouts per nine innings, in 21 games this season.
-Opponents have a .241 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.